Abadrausar/Rubble-/other/Rubble Readme.txt

 	User/Lamination:
 		Glue wooden planks together to make laminated logs, which are more valuable than most generic woods.
 		Uses the alchemy skill.

-	User/Nerf/Ranged:
-		A simple addon that nerfs bows and crossbows, uses the stats from the popular Broken Arrow mod.

-	User/Nerf/Whips:
-		Nerfs whips and scourges so they are not deadly anti-armor weapons.

 	User/Pottery:
 		Replace the vanilla pottery system with a MUCH expanded version.